bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Because I didn't say.
 My point is that one of the problems with pay to endpoints or it's quite a general problem that how do you establish connection between one party and another without breaking the existing user workflow.
-And there might be a way at least, you know, with Taproot, with Taproot, the public key is going to be exposed in the address.
+And there might be a way at least with Taproot, the public key is going to be exposed in the address.

 Tim Ruffing: 01:24:25

-Oh yeah okay you mean you can do some form of snicker?
+Oh yeah okay you mean you can do some form of SNICKER?

 Adam Ficsor: 01:24:29

-Uh-huh So now what we can do is that when you give me your Bitcoin address to pay you money Then I can encrypt a message to your public key and then broadcast it to the network you are listening to that message and Then you decrypt that message only you can decrypt it And then that message actually contains my Monero endpoint, and we actually have a peer-to-peer communication between the two of us.
+Yes, so now what we can do is that when you give me your Bitcoin address to pay you money then I can encrypt a message to your public key and then broadcast it to the network you are listening to that message and then you decrypt that message - only you can decrypt it - and then that message actually contains my Monero endpoint, and we actually have a peer-to-peer communication between the two of us.
-So, and then the user doesn't even know that it's not a normal Bitcoin transaction.
+Then the user doesn't even know that it's not a normal Bitcoin transaction.
 And then you can do pay to endpoint, merge avoidance, even a lightning transaction in the background.
 So I think that's exciting anyway.

 Lucas Ontivero: 01:25:29

-Oh, That's great.
+Oh, that's great.
-And in fact, a kind of booster pay or something like that could be possible too.
+And in fact, a kind of Bustapay or something like that could be possible too.
 I mean, the two parties can join for payment.

 Adam Ficsor: 01:25:44